 Email Poem |

-Analysis and Comments on Hymn 40
+Comments, Analysis, and Meaning on Hymn 40

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Hymn 40 here.